zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 📝 Research Interests

-My research aims to improve the capabilities of LLMs by analyzing their internal mechanisms at the token and neuron levels, and leveraging this understanding to design more reliable and effective systems.
+My research aims to improve the capabilities of LLMs by analyzing their internal mechanisms, and leveraging this understanding to design more reliable and effective systems.

 **a) Understanding and Diagnosing LLMs through Mechanistic Interpretability**